mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 pub struct WrappedFoo(Foo)
 ```

-A wrapper object like this will be digested exactly like a `Foo` object.
+A `WrappedFoo` like this will be digested exactly like a `Foo` object.
 The transparent directive is only valid on structs with a single unnamed member.
 Structs with more than one member, or with named members, cannot be marked transparent.

-The `digestible(transparent)` directive can also be used on rust enums, as long as every variant of the enum has a single unnamed member,
+The `digestible(transparent)` directive can also be used on rust enums, as long as every variant of the enum has a single unnamed member.
-or is a unit variant (no data).

 ```
 #[derive(Digestible)]